npsmintt/maprop/README.md

 # Maprop | Listings finder

+A website for agents to search for their company's active and inactive listings.
+They can filter out the searched results and view listings on Map using Google Map API.

-This project can currently run on localhost. use 'npm start' to run the project on port 3000.
+Note: This project can currently run on localhost. use 'npm start' to run the project on port 3000.

 ## UX/UI Design